1st-Hope-Corps/valiant-awards-oscommerce/docs/valiant-technical-overview.md

 bank_user

 - This table defines all the bank accounts of the user.
-It is used for transacting wGold.
+It is used for transacting Valiants.

 - It has the same exact table on the samaritan citation database which is bank_account.

 bank_user_balance

-- This table is used to store balance, pending and turnover wGold
+- This table is used to store balance, pending and turnover Valiants

 bank_user_transact

-- This table is used to store transactions or line items of the wGold transaction.
+- This table is used to store transactions or line items of the Valiants transaction.
 It is also used to retrieve history.

 dev_user